Find out how to cancel your mobile phone contract, including how much notice you need to give and any exit fees that might apply.

 - The standard cancellation process applies if you’re not moving to another network.

 Our network-by-network guides will take you through the process of how to cancel your contract on each mobile network.
-Please select the mobile network you’d like to cancel your contract on:
+Please select the mobile network on which you’d like to cancel your contract: